dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 Enable concurrent execution

-## RS1027: Types marked with DiagnosticAnalyzerAttribute(s) should inherit from DiagnosticAnalyzer.
+## RS1027: Types marked with DiagnosticAnalyzerAttribute(s) should inherit from DiagnosticAnalyzer

 |Item|Value|
 |-|-|